The Powell Memorial Butterfly Garden and Monarch Waystation provides...

 Plant Your Garden to attract Pollinators

-b. in a variety of colors and shapes-- like tubular penstemon for long
+- In a variety of colors and shapes—like tubular penstemon for long tongues and sunflowers for short tongues.

-c. in assorted varieties that bloom continuously from early spring to late fall.
-But
+- In assorted varieties that bloom continuously from early spring to late fall.

-3. Plant a variety of host plants for caterpillars.
-Many Butterflies and moths are specialists.
+- Plant a variety of host plants for caterpillars.
+Many butterflies and moths are specialists.
 Tiger Swallowtails need PawPaw trees.
-Giant Swallowtails need Prickly Ash
+Giant Swallowtails need Prickly Ash.

-4. Go Chemical Free.
+- Go chemical-free.
 Pesticides and herbicides kill pollinators.
 Find plants and seeds that are untreated.
 Native and organic plants are safe.

-7. To see Kansas butterfly, caterpillars and plant lists, check out these links.
+- To see Kansas butterfly, caterpillars and plant lists, check out these links: